alexnardini/FLAM3_for_SideFX_Houdini/README.md

 However from all my tests, betweem 16 and 96 iterations will get you covered on almost all your needs.
 And dnt forget you can create some beautiful fractal flames with just 6 iterations, I have plenty of them on my webiste and instagram.

 I could add a lot more functionalities but this project consumed me for a very long time.
-Every aspect of this algorithm is a challenge on its own It has been quite a crazy ride to pack everyhting in it.
+Every aspect of this algorithm is a challenge on its own.
+It has been quite a crazy ride to pack everyhting inside this implementation.

 It is time for me to put this project to rest but I really, really loved the long journey on this topic and I will now for ever love fractal flames as a whole, they are awesome!